-After giving effect to the sale by us of 6,000,000 shares of common stock in this offering at the initial public offering price of \$16.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2014 would have been \$118.2 million, or \$5.42 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$3.52 per share to existing stockholders and an immediate dilution of \$10.58 per share to new investors purchasing common stock in this offering at the initial public offering price.
-Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors.
+After giving effect to the sale by us of 5,000,000 shares of common stock in this offering at an assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of March 31, 2014 would have been \$98.7 million, or \$4.74 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.84 per share to existing stockholders and an immediate dilution of \$10.26 per share to new investors purchasing common stock in this offering at the initial public offering price.
+Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.
 The following table illustrates this dilution on a per share basis:

-Initial public offering price per share \$16.00 Historical net tangible book value (deficit) per share as of March 31, 2014 \$(101.85) Increase per share attributable to the conversion of all shares of redeemable convertible preferred stock outstanding 103.75 Pro forma net tangible book value per share as of March 31, 2014 1.90 Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing shares in this offering 3.52 Pro forma as adjusted net tangible book value per share after this offering 5.42 Dilution per share to new investors participating in this offering \$10.58
+Assumed initial public offering price per share \$15.00 Historical net tangible book value (deficit) per share as of March 31, 2014 \$(101.85) Increase per share attributable to the conversion of all shares of redeemable convertible preferred stock outstanding 103.75 Pro forma net tangible book value per share as of March 31, 2014 1.90 Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing shares in this offering 2.84 Pro forma as adjusted net tangible book value per share after this offering 4.74 Dilution per share to new investors participating in this offering \$10.26